Vladimir Volkov (footballer): Personal life

-Born in Belgrade, Volkov grown up in the urban municipality New Belgrade along with Pavle Ninkov and Ivan Čvorović.
-As a coincidence, all of them represented different national teams.
-Vladimir's paternal great-grandparents migrated from Russia to Serbia in 1917.
-Besides his native Serbian, he also speaks English, Portuguese and Russian.
-As of 2017, he is in a relationship with Serbian singer Sandra Afrika.
+Born in Belgrade, Volkov grew up in the urban municipality of New Belgrade.
+Growing up in the neighbourhood, he was friends with Pavle Ninkov and Ivan Čvorović, both of whom would also go on to become professional footballers.
+As a curiosity, each one of the three ended up representing different national teams.

+Volkov's paternal great-grandparents migrated from Russia to Serbia in 1917.
+Besides his native Serbian, he also speaks English, Portuguese, and Russian.